GrigorisTzortzakis/Digital-image-processing-and-analysis/README.md

 - **Image restoration** via deconvolution (Wiener filtering)
 - **Edge detection** (e.g. Sobel, Canny) and the Hough transform for line detection

-All code is provided in MATLAB/Python scripts, together with sample images and expected outputs.
-Follow the README in `lab01` to get started.
+All code is provided in MATLAB scripts.

 ---

-## Exercise 2: Machine Learning & Advanced Restoration
+## Exercise 2: Machine Learning

 Building on the fundamentals, this exercise covers learning‑based methods and advanced restoration techniques:

 - **Convolutional Neural Networks**: train a simple CNN on MNIST for digit classification
 - **HOG + SVM**: extract Histogram‑of‑Oriented‑Gradients features and train an SVM classifier
-- **Sparse coding & dictionary learning** (K‑SVD, OMP) for image denoising
-- **ROI & mask generation**: create region‑of‑interest masks for vehicle detection in video frames

-Each sub‐task includes notebooks or scripts, data files, and instructions in `lab02`.
+Code is provided in python and matlab.